 Extra Point for Honors, AP and Dual Credit Courses

 Students will now receive an extra GPA point for any passing semester grade in honors, Advanced Placement and dual credit courses.
-Previously students received an “extra point” for a grade of 3, 4, or 5.
-Students will now receive an extra point for 2s in these courses as well as 3, 4, and 5.
-This is not retroactive.
+Previously students received an “extra point” for a grade of C, B, or A. Students will now receive an extra point for Ds in these courses as well as C, B or A. This is not retroactive.
 Many students are enrolled in these courses because of Glenbard’s commitment to encouraging students to take difficult courses, and experiencing college-level courses, such as AP or dual credit, while in high school.
 This policy change was approved by the Glenbard District 87 at the July 19, 2021 board meeting.